chunw4h/juiceit/README.md

 ```
 *(Note: If you run into an issue midway or your internet drops, you can safely run this exact same command again to clean up and restart the process.)*

-Once the script finishes, a file called `launch_orange.command` will appear on your Desktop. **Double-click this file every time you want to start Orange.**
+Once the script finishes, a file called `Orange3.app` will appear on your Desktop. **Double-click this file every time you want to start Orange.**

 ## 🔎 Troubleshooting
-* **The installation looks frozen:** Wait up to 30 minutess.
+* **The installation looks frozen:** Wait up to 30 minutes.
 Some steps may be quiet for several minutes.
 If there is still no new output, take a screenshot of the last 20-30 Terminal lines and send it into an LLM of your preferred choice.
 * **Orange opens, but add-ons are missing:** Close Orange and ensure you are using the new Desktop launcher.
 Using old paths or older Anaconda installations will cause Orange to open without the course add-ons.
 * **A different error appears:** Do not delete system folders or reinstall macOS.
 Copy or photograph the last 20-30 Terminal lines so the exact error can be checked.